its-pointless/gcc_termux/README.txt

 use the commands setupclang setupclang and setupgcc-7 to switch compilers nothing complex just moving symlinks around

+03/04/2019
+r-cran-tidyverse should work consistently except for those using android-5 due to linking issues around librcon.so.
+Above android-5 the library can see all symbols linked in android-5 that the linker won't let the library see symbols in libR.so since its not directly linked.
+I am not sure right now the correct way to deal with it.
+But changing $PREFIX/lib/R/etc/Makeconf to add -LR to ldflags and reinstalling readr package will work for now.

 15/01/2019
 ns_parse.h for a few missing reolver libs stuff missing  in android 5 and 6 so msmtp works.
 Havent tested as its a 20 minute cut and paste job from musl.